notifyio/iOS-SDK/README.md

   * `subscription_id` The ID of this notification type
   * `display` The display name of this notification type
   * `desc` The display description of this notification type
-  * `value` The user’s subscription state for this notification. true = subscribed, false = unsubscribed
+  * `value` A `NSString` which represents the user’s subscription state for this notification. "true" = subscribed, "false" = unsubscribed.
+Note:
   * `type` This is for future use, we currently only one type ‘sub’

 For example a notification type called “Recommended Items” that the user is currently subscribed to would be represented by: